Mayen007/read-it-later/README.md

 2. Enable "Developer mode" in the top right
 3. Click "Load unpacked" and select the `extension` directory
 4. The extension will appear in your browser toolbar
+5. For production, update the API and frontend URLs in `background.js` and `popup.js` to your deployed backend and frontend URLs.

 ## API Endpoints